woshicby/sync_garmin_to_coros/README.md

 A powerful tool for downloading activity data from Garmin Connect and automatically syncing it to the Coros platform, enabling cross-platform sports data management.

-> **Important Note: This tool only supports the Chinese version of Garmin Connect.
-Please do not use a VPN or proxy when using this tool, as it may cause login failures or prevent normal download of activity data.**
+> **Important Note: This tool now supports multiple regions.
+Please do not use a VPN or proxy when using the Chinese region version, as it may cause login failures or prevent normal download of activity data.**
 > **The gitignore file is already configured to ignore passwords and credentials, but if you want to upload locally used code to git, please double-check if you have modified it.
 If so, please update the gitignore file in a timely manner.**

 ## Features